Shuya, Ivanovo Oblast

+Shuya (Шу́я, [ˈʂujə]) is the third largest town in Ivanovo Oblast, Russia.
+The town is built on the high left bank of the navigable Teza river, a tributary of the Klyazma river, with two suburbs on the right bank.
+Population: 18,968 (in 1897); 19,560 (in 1882).

+Shuya is one of the chief centers of the cotton and linen industries in central Russia.

 History

+Middle Ages

 The first record of Shuya is dated by 1393.
+Annalists mention princes of Shuya in 1403.
 Since 1403, the area was held by a branch of the House of Suzdal, which got their name "Shuysky" after the town.
 In 1539, the town was sacked by Safa Giray of Kazan.
 In 1566, it was taken by Ivan the Terrible as his personal property into Oprichnina.

-In 1722, the town was visited by Peter the Great, who launched textile manufacturing there.
+In 1722, Shuya was visited by Peter the Great, who launched textile manufacturing there.
+The town's first linen manufactures were established in 1755.
 Town status was granted to it in 1778.

+Modern era

 By the 19th century, Shuya was developed into a major flax-processing center, although it has been since superseded in importance by the neighboring town of Ivanovo.

 Administrative and municipal status

 Within the framework of administrative divisions, Shuya serves as the administrative center of Shuysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Shuya—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Shuya is incorporated as Shuya Urban Okrug.